 January 1st 2018.
 The Essex Kite Group celebrated the new year with it's annual New Years Day Fly-In at Hylands Park in Chelmsford.
 Several club members turned out and while deltas ruled the skies, the power kites provided more ground level entertainment.
 It was a good social event and ended with a bit of a fizz and a bang.

-Next club meetings: Sunday 19th August 2018 - Hunstanton Kite Festival - PE36 5HY
+Next club meetings: Sunday 16th September 2018 - Wick Country Park Kite Festival - SS12 9GP

 Old Codgers meetings: Meetings most Tuesdays at either Hainault or Thorndon Country Parks.